 The shares under the 1994 Plan may be modified to prevent dilution of their value due to changes in the financial structure of Bancorp.
-The 1994 Plan also provide that if at any time there is a successor to Bancorp due to corporate merger, consolidation, acquisitions of property or stock, reorganization, or liquidation, the successor must assume the outstanding obligations.
-Additionally, if there is a change of control, all options and stock appreciation rights are immediately exercisable and all restricted shares would immediately vest.
+The 1994 Plan also provide that if at any time there is a successor to Bancorp due to corporate merger, consolidation, acquisitions of property or stock, reorganization, or liquidation, the successor must assume the outstanding options.
+In such an event, the options will become fully exercisable notwithstanding any other terms of the Plans or the option.
+Additionally, if there is a change of control, all options are immediately exercisable and all restricted shares would immediately vest.